Akasia: Economy

 The area has a growing young population of graduate professionals who are flocking to the cosmopolitan complexes in the Karen Park and Theresapark areas, which brings with it more need for business development and expansion in numerous industries.
 The area in Karenpark north of the Wonder Park Shopping Mall has great potential for commercial development.
 Office space, high end residential and entertainment offerings in the area will be a very good option for investors in the property development space.
 Soon the character of Akasia will move from that of a residential area to that of a cosmopolitan development node with glass-draped sky-scrapers and an inter-national appeal.

-Key features include the Wonder Park Shopping Centre, the Winternest train station and drivers testing station, schools such as Hoerskool Akasia, Hoerskool Gert-Marits, Laerskool Theresapark, Laerskool Akasia, Amandasig secondary school and Charlton Vos college.
+Key features include the Wonder Park Shopping Centre, the Winternest train station and drivers testing station, schools such as Hoёrskool Akasia, Hoёrskool Gerrit-Maritz, Laerskool Theresapark, Laerskool Akasia, Amandasig Secondary School and Charlton Vos College of Education.
 The area is home to two world class golf courses: the Hillside Golf Course in Nina Park and the Thornbrook Golf Estate in Theresapark.

-Culture and contemporary life

-The area is not known for having a busy nightlife as its inhabitants are largely conservative families but over the years, the existence of News Cafe Karen park, Mogotsi Functions Venue and Lifestyle Centre next the Mabopane Highway and the Gaabo Motho party Lodge in Amandasig have added a vibrant feel to the area's nightlife.